roadsnail/Pi-ve/README.md

 * HTTP Requests
 * Messages published to an onboard MQTT message broker

-The Node-RED dashboard Web page offers full control of Central Heating (CH) and Hot Water (HW) with up to 8 programmable 'On' periods a day and Override/Boost functions.
+The Node-RED dashboard Web page offers full control of CH and HW with up to 8 programmable 'On' periods a day plus Override/Boost functions.

-Also, the Pi-ve may be controlled using MQTT commands OR HTTP Requests from an external system (eg. A Home Automation platform).
+In addition, the Pi-ve may be controlled using MQTT commands OR HTTP Requests from an external system (eg. A Home Automation platform).

 ![Pi-ve_1](https://user-images.githubusercontent.com/24318993/116269807-6c4e9180-a776-11eb-95e4-f6336ae7906d.png)

+*Pi-ve System - SLR2, Zigbee USB Stick (attached to Raspberry Pi Zero W), SLT2*

 ---